trustoverip/tswg-acdc-specification/spec/spec.md

 ##### Private rules

 Some Rules and Rule-groups, as opposed to the Rule Section as a whole, may benefit from confidential disclosure.
 Recall that individual Rule and Rule-group blocks may have their own SAID, `d`, field and UUID, `u,` field.
-To clarify, a Rule or Rule-group block with both a SAID, `d`, and UUID, `u` fields, where that UUID has sufficiently high entropy, protects the compact form of that block from discovery via a rainbow table attack merely from its SAID and subschema [[ref: RB]] [[ref: DRB]].
+To clarify, a Rule or Rule-group block with both a SAID, `d`, and UUID, `u` fields, where that UUID has sufficiently high entropy, protects the compact form of that block from discovery via a rainbow table attack merely from its SAID and subschema [[30]] [[31]].
 Therefore, such a Rule or Rule-group may kept hidden until later disclosure.
 These are called private Rules or Rule-groups.
 The following example has an independently hidable Rule-group and Rules.

 Issued by Amy: